 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term stay patients who are showing depressive symptoms.
+This is a measure of the percentage of long-term care patients who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage

 In Campbell Hall Rehabilitation Center, 91.26% of Patients

 This tells you the percentage of residents who have received the pneumonia and flu vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

 In Campbell Hall Rehabilitation Center, 14.75% Percentage of Patients

 Measures the percentage of long-term care residents that required additional assistance with activities of daily living over time.
 Activities of daily living include activities such as moving around and using the bathroom.
 Some experts would argue this is a measure of a resident's well-being.